gronteix/saucisson/readme.md

 ![Here is an example reconstruction result of a sample image](https://github.com/gronteix/saucisson/blob/main/images/example_saucisson.png)

-You can also rebuild other matrixes or images of the same size using the same function.
+You can also rebuild other matrixes or images of the same size as `example_image` using the same function.
 Here is the example code for rebuilding an image from the list of images `other_multi_image_list`

 ```
 reconstructed_other_image = cutter.image_recompose(